Campeche Tarpon Fishing - Mexico

 Each guide carries an assortment of flies to use in case you do not bring enough.

 "Baby tarpon can be caught on a variety of flies.
-They should not be tied on a hook larger than 2/0, need to be tied on quality hooks, and kept very sharp.
+They should not be tied on a hook larger than 2/0.
+They need to be tied on quality hooks, and should be kept very sharp.
 Both synthetic and natural materials will work.
-Most synthetic flies will not hold water and will make for easier casting.
+Most synthetic flies will not hold water, and will make for easier casting.
 Rabbit strip flies have good movement, but they will retain water.
 Marabou is very good; it casts and moves well in the water.
 Most of the tarpon flies are streamers and will sink below the surface.

 Tarpon Town Colonial Lodge opened in 2023.